tweag/ghc/docs/users_guide/exts/linear_types.rst

 **This extension is currently considered experimental, expect bugs and warts, everything down to the syntax is subject to change**.
 See, in particular, :ref:`linear-types-limitations` below.
-We encourage you to experiment with this extension qand report issues in the GHC bug tracker `the GHC bug tracker
+We encourage you to experiment with this extension and report issues in the GHC bug tracker `the GHC bug tracker
 <https://gitlab.haskell.org/ghc/ghc/issues>`__, adding the tag
 ``LinearTypes``.